Phosphomatics Documentation

 In the example above, 'signifiant' phosphosites are highlighted in red while the remaining sites that do not meet either the p-value or fold change thresholds shown in blue.
 Horizontal and vertical red lines indicated the positions of the set thresholds.

 New data groups can be created from the significant phosphosites in the volcano plot.
-Click the button to open the group creation dialog box.
+Click the 'Create Group' button to open the group creation dialog box.
 Provide either a name for the new group or nominate an existing group to which these sites should be added.
+Select one or both of the color coded circles to indicate the segment of the volcano plot you wish to capture in the new group.
 Then, click 'Create'.

 Feature Correlation